satrijotomo/DAND/Project_6/readme.md

 ### Design

 The most important decision is what information to present in the chart.
 First I chose bubble chart (Project6Baseball4.htm and earlier versions), however I found that this type of chart alone was not the best option in communicating my data.
 I then decided to use bar chart and bubble chart with height as X-axis and two Y-axis: count of players and home run.
 Then I used handedness as the filter of data for animation.
 The next decision was to choose between D3 JS or Dimple JS.
 I chose Dimple JS with storyboard based on its simpler way of building the animated and interactive chart.
-Furthermore, there are multiple advance Dimplejs examples available in http://dimplejs.org/.
+Furthermore, there are multiple advance Dimplejs examples available at http://dimplejs.org/.

 I don't consider removing outliers in the data since the dataset is curated one and I believe I need to present all of the in the chart.
 With that being said, I removed one duplicated row with the same name and other matrics from the dataset and couple of columns as explained in the Fix section.